 Should you close credit card accounts as a way to improve your credit score?
 In some situations, the answer is yes.
 Closing an account will not erase negative information about the account from your credit file.
 However, there may be other reasons to close credit card accounts.
-Here are some things to consider when deciding to close an account or keep it open.
+Here are some things to consider when deciding whether to close an account or keep it open.

 (To learn about other ways to improve your credit, visit our Rebuilding & Improving Credit topic.)